 It’s not a surprise that all retailers – even the ones that clung forever to the brick-and-mortar model – want a piece of the e-commerce pie.
-E-commerce and vendor drop ship fulfillment have radically reconfigured consumer shopping.
+E-commerce and vendor dropship fulfillment have radically reconfigured consumer shopping.
 In this newfound retail reality, repeat business is not desirable – it’s critical for survival.
-Revenue growth is unlikely to occur in a physical, not exclusively, at least, but online.
 Yet, for most retailers, expanding e-commerce revenue is a critical business challenge today.

 What did Amazon get right that made the e-retailer so popular so quickly?
-At its core, Amazon essentially gave buyers an alternative to the frustrations of the frequently understocked local bookstore.
+At its core, Amazon essentially gave buyers an alternative to the frustrations of the frequently under-stocked local bookstore.
 Instead, they built a warehouse with millions of books, so customers could get any title.
 From there, they built a network of manufacturers and suppliers across a myriad of industries that could both store and ship product.
-In 2018, there’s almost nothing you can’t order from their website.
+Today there’s almost nothing you can’t order from their website.

-Here are the key challenges retailers face as they look to expand ecommerce revenue, along with some tried-and-true recommendations of how to overcome them.
+Here are the key challenges retailers face as they look to expand e-commerce revenue, along with some tested recommendations for how to overcome them.

 1. Their Warehouses, Your Reputation